Sometimes, you don’t feel like celebrating even after landing a job offer.

 If you’re not sure whether you want the job and your gut is telling you to hold off on accepting, what should you do?

-Consider these tips and learn how to buy more time so you can make the best decision.
+Consider these expert tips and learn how to ask for more time so you can make the best decision.

 Table of Contents